 Today, I aim to shift your perspective slightly.
-Instead of hiding behind the labels of native and non-native English speakers, I want to encourage you to focus on the actual writing problem that you are experiencing.
+Instead of hiding behind the labels of native and non-native English speakers, I want to encourage you to focus on the actual academic writing problem that you are experiencing.
 This little mindset shift should ultimately help you improve your scientific writing and make the whole writing process feel a lot better.
 (Because writing shouldn’t feel awful!)

 First, let’s discuss the phrase “native English speaker”.
 What are we really referring to here?
 Traditionally, a native speaker of English used to be someone born in an English-speaking country, like the US, UK, New Zealand, Australia, or Canada.
 But how about children who have learned English at a young age in a different country, perhaps because they attended a bilingual school or because English is widely spoken in that country (like India or Singapore)?